(c) Connecticut Explored Inc. FALL 2005

 Lincoln not only thought the riddle was unsolvable but that it was a mistake to think it solvable.
 Tensions between material and moral motives were built into human nature.
 The sooner Americans accepted the fact that they were all riddles—all imperfect, contradictory creatures—the sooner they could recognize their common needs and their common destiny.
 “We do not assume that we are better than the people of the South.”

 If the editors of the Courant did not hear Lincoln ‘s plea for mutual understanding among white Americans, they were stone deaf to his views of black Americans.
-In the same March 6 edition that reported Lincoln ‘s address, the Courant made plain it opposed slavery largely because it opposed blacks. “.shame on the free laborer of the North, who has not courage enough to help confine the negroes where they belong, in the Southern States.
-The territories must be preserved for the SONS OF WHITE MEN..
+In the same March 6 edition that reported Lincoln ‘s address, the Courant made plain it opposed slavery largely because it opposed blacks. “…Shame on the free laborer of the North, who has not courage enough to help confine the negroes where they belong, in the Southern States.
+The territories must be preserved for the SONS OF WHITE MEN.
 A vote for BUCKINGHAM, is a white man’s vote; a vote for Seymour is a vote for MORE NEGROES.”
-(One can only imagine what this sounded like to members of Hartford ‘s small but vibrant African American community.)
+(One can only imagine what this sounded like to members of Hartford’s small but vibrant African American community [who had been disenfranchised in the state’s Constitution of 1818].)

 Amid the local electoral hullabaloo surrounding the race between Republican Buckingham and Democrat Seymour, amid the overwhelming national strife of 1860, it is doubtful many people who heard Lincoln in Hartford or in New Haven fully grasped his vision.
 But then it is doubtful many Americans ever have.

-Gene Leach is a professor of history at Trinity College and a member of the HRJ editorial board.
+Gene Leach is a professor of history at Trinity College and a member of the Connecticut Explored editorial board.

 1. David Donald, Lincoln (New York: Simon and Schuster, 1995), 235, 241.